 In spite of the insights offered by these case studies in children undergoing attrition, very little is known about the remains of this 'lost' language in adulthood.
-First language attrition studies in adults tend to focus on immigrants immersed in an L2 environment fairly late in life (Kopke, 2001; De Bot et al., 1991 and several other studies in Seliger & Vago, 1991) and generally seek to evaluate the proficiency of L1 through tasks requiring a relatively good command of the language (grammatical judgements, interviews, elicited narratives).
+First language attrition studies in adults tend to focus on immigrants immersed in an L2 environment fairly late in life (De Bot, Gommans, & Rossing, 1991; Köpke, 2001 and several other studies in Seliger and Vago, 1991) and generally seek to evaluate the proficiency of L1 through tasks requiring a relatively good command of the language (grammatical judgements, interviews, elicited narratives).
 These and other studies (Ammerlaan, 1996; Hulsen, 2000) in adults have found some evidence for attrition such as lexical retrieval difficulties, errors in syntax and even in productive phonology (Major, 1992), but compared with the extensive attrition apparent in children such evidence is minimal.
 The discrepancy in nature and extent between child and adult L1 loss may be indicative of different mechanisms responsible for attrition according to age of onset.

-In the present study we are interested in cases of foreign adoption.
+In the present study, we are interested in cases of foreign adoption.
 Individuals having undergone L1 attrition under such circumstances claim to have completely forgotten their L1 (Maury, 1999) and so any trace of L1 in childhood attriters can be expected to be rather subtle, maybe even unconscious.
 The methods required to reveal remnants of L1 in such subjects will therefore be quite different from those used to evaluate language in other cases of attrition.

-The way in which speech is perceived depends on the lan-

-guage of the listener (see Pallier, Christophe & Mehler, 1997 for a review).
-In particular, utterances are decoded into the vowel and consonant categories of the native language, and non-native phonetic contrasts are often difficult to perceive (Strange & Jenkins, 1978; Polka, 1991).
-Language acquisition research has demonstrated that the attunement to the phonemes of the native language takes place during the first year of life: by age 10 to 12 months, infants are already less sensitive to non-native phonetic contrasts than to native contrasts (Werker &Tees, 1983, 1984; Kuhl et al., 1992).
+The way in which speech is perceived depends on the language of the listener (see Pallier, Christophe, and Mehler (1997b) for a review).
+In particular, utterances are decoded into the vowel and consonant categories of the native language, and non-native phonetic contrasts are often difficult to perceive (Polka, 1991; Strange & Jenkins, 1978).
+Language acquisition research has demonstrated that the attunement to the phonemes of the native language takes place during the first year of life: at the age of 10-12 months, infants are already less sensitive to non-native phonetic contrasts than to native contrasts (Kuhl, Williams, Lacerda, Stevens, & Linblom, 1992; Werker & Tees, 1983, 1984).
 This decrease in sensitivity is a first step in the reorganization of speech perception in favour of L1, which continues to occur throughout child development.
 It appears, then, that early linguistic experience shapes the way speech will be processed throughout life.
 However, not very much is known about the sensitivity to phonemes heard only in infancy or early childhood.
 Could this sensitivity be conserved through to adulthood?

-To our knowledge only three studies have addressed the issue of remnants of the phonology of a language heard during early childhood (Tees & Werker, 1984; Au et al., 2002; Oh et al., 2003).
+To our knowledge only three studies have addressed the issue of remnants of the phonology of a language heard during early childhood (Au, Knightly, Jun, & Oh, 2002;

+Oh, Jun, Knightly, & Au, 2003; Tees & Werker, 1984).
 They suggest that some aspects of a language spoken or overheard during childhood and subsequently left in disuse subsist in adult relearners of the language.
-The first of these studies (Tees & Werker, 1984) involved Englishspeaking adults having been regularly exposed to Hindi during the first year or two of life (by having either lived in India or by having lived with a Hindi-speaking relative during this time period) and relearning this language in adulthood.
-Ten early-exposure learners of Hindi and eighteen fi rst-time learners of Hindi were tested on a category-change discrimination task involving a retroflex-dental contrast characteristic of Hindi, place of articulation being the main distinctive feature of this contrast.
-The early-exposed subjects showed an advantage in the discrimination of the contrast relative to first-time learners of Hindi.
-The two other studies, involving childhood overhearers of Spanish (Au et al., 2002) and childhood speakers/ overhearers of Korean (Oh et al., 2003), also found benefits of early linguistic input in relearners of the languages in question.
+The first of these studies (Tees & Werker, 1984) involved English-speaking adults having been regularly exposed to Hindi during the first year or two of life (by having either lived in India or by having lived with a Hindi-speaking relative during this time period) and relearning this language in adulthood.
+Ten early exposure learners of Hindi and 18 first-time learners of Hindi were tested on a category-change discrimination task involving a retroflex-dental contrast characteristic of Hindi, place of articulation being the main distinctive feature of this contrast.
+The early exposed subjects showed an advantage in the discrimination of the contrast relative to first-time learners of Hindi.
+The two other studies, involving childhood overhearers of Spanish (Au et al., 2002) and childhood speakers/overhearers of the languages in question.